 What are lifetime gifts?

-- Mrs Taylor sells her house to her daughter for £200,000 two years before her death when the market value is £250,000: this amounts to a gift of £50,000.
+- Mrs Taylor sells her house to her daughter for £200,000 two years before she dies, when the market value is £250,000: this amounts to a gift of £50,000.
 (In this example the gift only applies because the purchaser was related to Mrs Taylor.
-There would be no gift if the purchaser was not related to Mrs Taylor)
+It wouldn't be seen as a gift if they weren't related)